Which NFL stadiums, teams will allow fans at games in Week 1 of the 2020 season? - NBC Sports

-The 2020 football season kicks off tonight (click here to stream Texans vs. Chiefs live now) but what will NFL stadiums look like in the middle of a pandemic?
+The 2020 football season kicks off tonight (click here to stream Cowboys vs. Rams tonight) but what will NFL stadiums look like in the middle of a pandemic?

 The league is allowing each of its 32 teams to determine whether or not fans can attend games.
 Here is what NFL stadium capacity is expected to look like during week 1.
 Click here for the full schedule of week one games.